+POWER/LINE IN

-POWER / LINE IN 100-120vac mains power supplied to the [POWER/LINE IN] connector using a 3-core cable and fused at 3A.
-On connecting the mains supply to the panel the power LED indicator will light up - this is located on the front cover.
+100-120vac mains power is supplied to the [POWER/LINE IN] connector using a 3-core cable fused at 3A.
+On connecting the mains supply to the panel the power LED indicator will light up - this is located on the front.

+VALVE OUT

-VALVE OUT 100-120vac electrical power output from the [VALVE OUT] connector using a 3 core cable can be connected to a gas solenoid valve which can shut the gas supply on alarm status.
-Refer to your valve manual for more information.
+100-120vac electrical power output from the [VALVE OUT] terminal using a 3-core cable to a gas solenoid valve, which can shut the gas supply on alarm status.